huditech/lag-metrics/usage.md

 ## Lag by Topic and Consumer Group

-The name of the metrics is `Event Hub Lag`.
+The name of the metric is `Event Hub Lag`.
 The value of the metric is the number of messages that have not yet been processed in the context of a certain event hub and consumer group.
 The values are already summed up over all partitions of the Event Hub.
 This level of detail is usually sufficient, as the overall lag across all partitions is most relevant.